jacobrosenthal/rust-training-aimldevfest-2019/src/enums.md

 # enum playground

-You've started to aquatint yourself with enums in the error handling playground, but theres so much more it is worth spending some more time in the enum playground here to get your mind around how powerful the [pattern syntax](https://doc.rust-lang.org/book/ch18-03-pattern-syntax.html) is.
+You've started to acquaint yourself with matching in the previous sections but enums with [destructuring](https://doc.rust-lang.org/book/ch18-03-pattern-syntax.html#destructuring-nested-structs-and-enums) and [match guards](https://doc.rust-lang.org/book/ch18-03-pattern-syntax.html#extra-conditionals-with-match-guards) is so powerful it is worth revising in this altered example from the [Rust book on matching](https://doc.rust-lang.org/book/ch06-02-match.html)
-TODO change this stolen example from https://doc.rust-lang.org/book/ch06-02-match.html
 ```rust,editable
 enum UsState {
     Alabama,